 Mention your skills and expertise

 In this part of your cover letter, you should describe your skills and expertise as a graphic designer.
-This could include your ability to work with different design tools and software, your knowledge of design principles and theory, your ability to work collaboratively with other designers or team members, or your ability to manage multiple projects and meet deadlines.
+This could include your ability to work with different design tools and software, your knowledge of design principles and theory, your ability to work collaboratively with others or team members, or your ability to manage multiple projects and meet deadlines.

 A detailed description of your skill set will look like this: